Module 1: Rental Scam Prevention in BC | LandlordPass.com

 Q2: Where do I report rental fraud — RTB or CAFC?

-RTB is for tenancy disputes.
+RTB handles tenancy disputes under the RTA (it does not investigate fraud).
 CAFC is for fraud reporting (fake listings, stolen deposits, phishing).
 If money changed hands, consider police non-emergency reporting too.

 Q3: What if an applicant can’t provide landlord references?